 The Natural Areas Management program operates a prescribed burn crew to assist with their spring and fall burn seasons.
 The crew consists of fulltime staff, interagency partners and "day hire" fire fighters.
 All burn crew members must be certified through the National Wildfire Coordinating Group (NWCG) with the S130/190 Basic Fire Training course, as well as taking an annual fire refresher and an annual Work Capacity Test.

 The Pottawattamie County Conservation Board and The Nature Conservancy have teamed up to provide the opportunity for the S130/190 Basic Wildland Fire Training course on a bi-annual basis.
 It is an online course that also requires a Field Day (in March or October).
-For more information on taking the course, please contact Chad Graeve or Kyle Lapham with The Nature Conservancy.
+For more information on taking the course, please contact Chad Graeve.

-The next S130/190 Field Day will be held on March 9, 2013 at Arrowhead Park.
-We will be hosting an Annual Fire Refresher on March 13, 2013 at Hitchcock Nature Center.
+The next S130/190 Field Day will be held in March, 2015.
+We will be hosting an Annual Fire Refresher in March, 2015 at Hitchcock Nature Center.

 For other fire training opportunities within the region, please visit the Iowa DNR Fire website to find dates, locations and courses.